Skip to main content

 Post-TRT or Fertility Protocol Restoring natural testosterone production after TRT or for fertility purposes.
 Utilizes medications like Gonadorelin and Clomiphene to stimulate the HPG axis, which can have secondary positive effects on the overall endocrine balance that supports thyroid function.

 For instance, a man on a TRT protocol might receive weekly injections of Testosterone Cypionate.
 This would be combined with medications like Anastrozole to control the conversion of testosterone to estrogen, and Gonadorelin to maintain the function of the HPG axis.
-This comprehensive approach ensures that while testosterone levels are being optimized, the rest of the remains in balance, which is essential for supporting thyroid health.
+This comprehensive approach ensures that while testosterone levels are being optimized, the rest of the endocrine system remains in balance, which is essential for supporting thyroid health.

 How Do Peptides Augment Thyroid Function?